 The education system, albeit slowly, was already evolving towards a digital transformation.
-Thus, increasingly, universities and business schools were incorporating new technologies in their day to day; from collaborative platforms to hybrid programs that combined the best of the world "off” and “on".
-Now, after the arrival of COVID-19, taking the definitive leap towards digitization is key to respond to new needs in the student experience.
+Thus, more and more, universities and business schools were incorporating new technologies in their day to day; from collaborative platforms to hybrid programs that combined the best of the “off” and “on” world.
+Now, after the arrival of COVID-19, taking the definitive leap towards digitization is key to responding to the new needs in the student experience.

 Another clear example of trend towards digital we found it with The Power MBA which, as his own motto already tells us, is about "The business school that changes the rules".
-In October 2017, four partners founded this business school betting on a disruptive training model based on the microlearning: 15 - 20 minute training pills for 10 months through an online platform and with content made by large entrepreneurs or senior managers.
-Thus, with this model, the educational sector as a whole was already put in check.
-And it is that although The Power MBA does not have an official title, it makes clear with its growing number of students and the recognition of its brand, that it is time to question the "status quo".
+In October 2017, four partners founded this business school betting on a disruptive training model based on the microlearning: training pills of 15 - 20 minutes for 10 months through an online platform and with content made by great entrepreneurs or senior managers.
+Thus, with this model, the education sector as a whole has already been put in check.
+And it is that despite the fact that The Power MBA does not have an official title, it shows with its growing number of students and the recognition of its brand, that it is time to question the "status quo".

-So, if something is clear, it is that it is necessary offer online alternatives to students and make consumption more flexible.
-Of course, without forgetting to take care of what the student lives and feels to be able to give answers that cover the needs and priorities that arise in the new experience of the student with her university or business school.
+Thus, if something is clear, it is necessary offer online alternatives to students and make consumption more flexible.
+Of course, without forgetting to take care of what the student lives and feels in order to provide answers that cover the needs and priorities that arise in the student's new experience with their university or business school.

 How is the sector facing educational accelerated transformation?